Claim: A single dose of Children’s Motrin can cause ulcers and gastrointestinal bleeding in children.

 Last Monday morning began like any other with Ally getting up and asking for some OJ.
 She had been tested for Strep Throat over the weekend because she complained of some cold symptoms and was running a fever.

 We were going to get the Strep test results back Monday morning.
-The only thing we did for the cold over the weekend was to give her one single dose of Children's Motrin, which she has taken since she was 15 months old, and some cough medicine.
+The only thing we did for the cold over the weekend was to give her one single dose of Children’s Motrin, which she has taken since she was

 She was pale and lethargic over the weekend, and I attributed that to the cold.
 So I poured her some juice and I continue to make Scott’s lunch.
 I hear a noise and I turn around and blood is just pouring out of her mouth onto the kitchen floor.
 Sort of like throwing up, but not really and it just keeps coming.